 4. Carbonate Alkalinity

 High rates of ammonia oxidation will acidify the environment and must be neutralized with additions of carbonate alkalinity (e.g., Na2CO3, CaCO3, or K2CO3) since 4 – 7 ppm alkalinity are used for every 1 ppm of ammonia.
-The enzyme in Nitrosomonas that carries out the first part of ammonia oxidation is inhibited (rendered inactive) by pH less than 7.
+The biocatalyst in Nitrosomonas that carries out the first part of ammonia oxidation is inhibited (rendered inactive) by pH less than 7.

 AOB only utilize ammonia not the ammonium ion.
 The levels of ammonia to ammonium vary depending on temperature and, more importantly, on pH.
-At lower pH values, most of the ammonia is in the ammonium form leaving you with a lot of nitrogen that the AOB cannot get rid of and conditions that would inactivate the ammonia-oxidizing enzyme.
+At lower pH values, most of the ammonia is in the ammonium form leaving you with a lot of nitrogen that the AOB cannot get rid of and conditions that would inactivate the ammonia-oxidizing biocatalyst.
 The ideal pH for ammonia oxidation is between pH 7-8.

 6. Floc Formation